kjellmlarsson/eem-iks/README.md

 ## Install EEM Operator

-Prereq: Kubernetes platforms that support the Red Hat Universal Base Images (UBI) containers, versions 1.25 to 1.32

 The Event Endpoint Management operator requires the following cluster-scoped permissions, even if the operator is set to manage instances in a single namespace: